openservicemesh/osm/demo/demo-auto.md

-# How to run a Demo of OSM
+# How to Run the OSM Automated Demo

 ## System Requirements
 - Go version 1.14 or higher